 Safety Advice for Visiting the Campania Capital

-I have already touched on some of the precautions that you need to take when travelling in Naples in order to minimise your chances of being the victim of petty crime, but some additional considerations are detailed below.
+We have already touched on some of the precautions that you need to take when travelling in Naples in order to minimise your chances of being the victim of petty crime.
+Some additional considerations are detailed below.

 Don’t Travel to Naples Feeling Paranoid